telerik/document-processing-docs/libraries/radpdfprocessing/features/digital-signature.md

 ## Signature Flags

-The sigature flags were intrduced in R2022 SP1.
-You can set the flogs with the following code:
+The signature flags were introduced in R2022 SP1.
+You can set the flags with the following code:

 #### **[C#] Example 4: Set signature flags**

 {{region radpdfprocessing-features-digital-signature_5}}

 	pdfDocument.AcroForm.SignatureFlags = SignatureFlags.None;

 {{endregion}}

 The posible values are: